-EVER BEEN preparing for an audition at 11:30 at night, delivering your "Good Fight" guest prosecutor sides to a bowl of persimmons?
-Ever found yourself doing an entire Claudio monologue from Much Ado to a photo of your nephew Todd?
-Yes?
-Then you’re in the vacuum.
+EVER BEEN cramming late night for an audition, delivering your Equalizer sides to your busted Vitamix?
+Found yourself doing an entire Claudio monologue from Much Ado to a photo of your friend Terry taped to your phone?
+If that's a yes, you’re in the vacuum.

 Acting is a collaborative art form.
 When we engage it alone, it can frequently throw us into a vacuum of unnecessary and unhelpful self-awareness.
-And once we're stuck in that, we can have a tendency to enter the audition room with less flexibility and sense of play than either we or those casting would like.
+Once we're stuck in that, we can have a tendency to enter the audition room or a self-tape with less flexibility and sense of play than either we or those casting would like.
 Having an objective and experienced eye present during your preparation can help you mine possibilities you may have missed or explore more deeply those you've found.

-Fine, the above statement is tough to prove.
-Whatever.
+Fine.
+Tough to prove.
 That said, I can certainly help you develop a skill set that will allow you to approach auditions from a place of relaxation and ease, focus and excitement.
-Most importantly, we'll take your impulses and expand on them in a way that creates an audition that is uniquely your own, highly memorable, and leaves you doing an I-murdered-that fist pump on your way home.
+Most importantly, we'll take your impulses and expand on them in a way that creates an audition that is uniquely your own, highly memorable, and leaves a smile on your face for the ride home because you know you just murdered the thing.
 And, though I can make no guarantees, I feel very confident that you'll simply book more work.
 Which is why you're reading this.

 I received my MFA from NYU's Graduate Acting Program and currently serve on its faculty.
 As a result, I have the benefit of knowing how to approach the grad school audition process from both sides of the table and am very familiar with what most grad schools are looking for in their prospective students.

-My goal in working with actors who decide to explore this training route is to help them create an audition that is uniquley theirs and, therefore, unlike the other 2,000 the auditors are going to see but, at the same time, revealing of the openness to training which all schools are looking for in their students.
+My goal in working with actors who decide to explore this training route is to help them create an audition that is uniquely theirs while simultaneous-ly revealing the openness to training which all schools are looking for in their students.